mdn/generic-content/files/about/about.md

   MDN is a Mozilla project that is powered by its global community.
 We are a diverse group of developers, writers, and technologists working together to build resources for a better web.
 Our open-source approach welcomes contributions from anyone.
-Each of the <number> individuals who have contributed over the past decades has strengthened MDN.
+Each of the individuals who have contributed over the past decades has strengthened MDN.
 Through our GitHub repository, contributors can make changes and get their work reviewed and integrated into MDN’s content.